Battery Storage Calculator Australia

 Is battery storage worth it in Australia?

-With the new federal rebate reducing costs by up to $18,600, batteries are more financially viable than ever.
+With the federal battery discount reducing upfront costs, batteries are worth modelling for more homes.
 They work best for homes with high evening usage, time-of-use tariffs, or those wanting backup power.
 Our calculator helps you determine if it makes sense for your situation.

 What size battery do I need?